 Perform such other duties as may be provided for by these bylaws, prescribed by the parliamentary authority, or directed by the board of directors.

+Section 5.
+Officers shall:

+Except for the treasurer, deliver to their successors all official material within fourteen (14) days following the meeting at which their successors are elected or to the president within fourteen (14) days of the date of their resignation.
+The treasurer shall deliver to the financial review committee or president, all official material no later than July l5, or immediately upon resignation.

 ARTICLE VIII – Board of Directors